 Time to break out the rotisserie and do some live fire spit-roasting!

 Don’t be fooled by the simplicity of this recipe.
 That hard working pork shoulder has a lot of flavor, and a simple brine builds on it to make a roast that is better than the sum of its ingredients.

-These roasted onions go with just about anything.
-Dice them and eat them as a side dish, spread them on bread as a topping, mix them into a salad, or toss them with potatoes.
+These roasted onions can be diced and eaten as a side dish, spread on bread as a topping, mixed into a salad, or tossed with potatoes.